Nimdy/detect-FPS-hackers/README.md

 If I can find hackers in a network after digging through petabytes of PCAP data without ML or AI, then I know this can be completed.

-IDK...
-Just trying to spark conversation for people way smarter than I am to design Elastic ML cookbooks...

-Or nothing will ever happen because companies only shadow ban people and loot boxes are still being purchased... lol

 If somebody says:
 So what if this works, script kiddies will still use hacks and lower the ML/AI to the averages, still maintaining a edge.